YahnaH/cmsc127Group5/README.md

-Modifications:

-1.Created new dump file, tasksApp, added new users and modified userid to be names, so that they may be used as login credentials
+CMSC 127 - Group 5

+Yanna Denise A. Hilario
+Matther Jason Lucero
+Reinalyn Madrid

+If you will be using this app (provided you already downloaded the source code):

+1.Download the dump file for the taskapp.sql

+2. Login as root user

-2. Created a new user (for python) and grant all access privilege
+3. Created a new user (for python) and grant all access privilege

     ##Login as root user:
     ##CREATE USER python IDENTIFIED BY 'dbconnector';